Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Derivation of time derivative bounds by averaging the uncertainty relations

 \subsection{Time derivatives of equilibrium autocorrelation functions}

-In this subsection, we very briefly discuss additional exact bounds that are {\it non-trivial for general thermal density matrices} (including the canonical density matrix).
-Similar to the inequalities of Section \ref{bound-1t}, the simple bounds that we will derive will {\it {\underline{not}} appeal to semi-classical considerations} and hold at all (including arbitrarily low) temperatures.
+Now we come to basic bounds which we will repeatedly exploit for bounding transport coefficients.
+Unlike the inequalities that we derived in the earlier Sections, these inequalities are also non-trivial when evaluated with {\it explicitly stationary thermal density matrices} (including the canonical ensemble density matrix).
+Similar to the inequalities of Section \ref{bound-1t}, these bounds will {\it {\underline{not}} appeal to semiclassical considerations} and hold at all (including arbitrarily low) temperatures.
 Towards this end, we consider the autocorrelation function $\langle Q_i^{H}(t) Q^H_i(0) \rangle$ with a general Hermitian $Q_i$ and examine its dependence on the time separation $t$.
+From Heisenberg's equations of motion and the triangle inequality,